Dornbirn, Austria: What to pack, what to wear, and when to go [2023]

 Travel adapter

-A plug adapter that supports outlet types C and F. Be sure to find the necessary type.
-Many adapters available are simply plugs and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types C and F. Be sure to choose the necessary kind.
+Many adapters that you can buy are simply plugs and require your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most areas.

 Airplane phone mount